reagento/dishka/README.md

 [![Doc](https://readthedocs.org/projects/dishka/badge/?version=latest&style=flat)](https://dishka.readthedocs.io)
 [![Telegram](https://img.shields.io/badge/💬-Telegram-blue)](https://t.me/reagento_ru)

-Cute DI framework with scopes and agreeable API.
+A Cute DI framework with scopes and agreeable API.

 📚 [Documentation](https://dishka.readthedocs.io)

 ### Purpose

-This library is targeting to provide only an IoC-container but make it really useful.
-If you are tired manually passing objects to create others objects which are only used to create more objects - we have a solution.
-Not all project require an IoC-container, but check what we have.
+This library's target is providing you with a single IoC-container and making it really useful.
+If you are tired of passing objects manually to create other objects which are only used to create more objects - we have a solution.
+Not all projects require an IoC-container, but check what we have.

-Unlike other instruments we are not trying to solve tasks not related to dependency injection.
-We want to keep DI in place, not soiling you code with global variables and additional specifiers in all places.
+Unlike other instruments, we are not trying to solve tasks which are not related to dependency injection.
+Instead, we want to keep DI in place, not soiling your code with global variables and additional specifiers scattered everywhere.

 Main ideas:
 * **Scopes**.
-Any object can have lifespan of the whole app, single request or even more fractionally.
-Many frameworks do not have scopes or have only 2 of them.
-Here you can have as many scopes as you need.
+Any object can have a variable lifespan.
+Many frameworks do not have scopes or only have 2 of them.
+Here you can have as many scopes as you want.
 * **Finalization**.
-Some dependencies like database connections must be not only created, but carefully released.
-Many framework lack this essential feature
+Some dependencies, like database connections - must not only be created, but also destroyed.
+Many frameworks lack this essential feature.
 * **Modular providers**.
-Instead of creating lots of separate functions or contrariwise a big single class, you can split your factories into several classes, which makes them simpler reusable.
+Instead of creating lots of separate functions or contrariwise a big single class, you can split your factories into several classes and make them simplier to reuse.
 * **Clean dependencies**.
-You do not need to add custom markers to the code of dependencies so to allow library to see them.
-All customization is done within providers code and only borders of scopes have to deal with library API.
+You do not need to add custom markers to your dependencies list so the library can see them.
+All customizations are done within your provider's code.
+Only the borders of scopes have to deal with the library's API.
 * **Simple API**.
-You need minimum of objects to start using library.
-You can easily integrate it with your task framework, examples provided.
+You need a minimum amount of objects to start using the library.
+You can easily integrate it with your task's framework, all examples provided.
 * **Speed**.
-It is fast enough so you not to worry about.
-It is even faster than many of the analogs.
+The library is fast enough.
+It is even faster than many of its analogs.

 See more in [technical requirements](https://dishka.readthedocs.io/en/latest/requirements/technical.html)